azavea/raster-vision-marketing-site/README.md

 **Development**

-To compile the code with Tailwind CSS and update on style change, run `npx tailwindcss -i ./src/input.css -o ./src/dist/output.css --watch`.
+To compile the code with Tailwind CSS and update on style change, run `npm run compile-css`.

 In another tab, start the server by running `npm start`.
 View at localhost:8000.
 Refresh to see changes.